ishikaarora/Aspect-Sentiment-Analysis-on-Amazon-Reviews/team01final/README.txt

 The folder structure of the package is mentioned below - /data - Contains all the required data files
-/src - Contains all the code files
-/UI - Contains the required files for seeing the Visualisation requirements.txt - File to setup the python environment for running the model
+/src - Contains all the code files requirements.txt - File to setup the python environment for running the model